code-vibe/prime_benchmark/BLOG_POST.md

 - **Memory allocation patterns**: Deep dive into allocator performance
 - **Profile-guided optimization**: Can runtime profiling improve performance further?

+## What i learned personally

+It’s not that Go is “faster than Rust” in general, but that Rust’s runtime safety costs (bounds checks, ownership model overhead) + LLVM decisions can slow down certain memory-heavy algorithms unless carefully optimized.

 ## The Bigger Picture

 This journey reinforced that **performance is multifaceted**: